When it comes to offshore outsourcing, remember what Mama said.

 Gartner analysts look at a variety of factors to help develop an accurate comparison of different staffing approaches to outsourcing AD projects.
 The Stamford, Conn.-based firm starts with a formula to determine whether offshore or onshore is the best choice for AD.
 They take the total cost of labor and tweak it using factors that are governed by the outsourcer's geographical location.
 Communication and effectiveness are two of the most salient variables determined by geography.

 Gartner defines communication as the differences between the client's and the service provider's conversational language skills and collaboration environment.
-Effectiveness represents the provider's technological, project management and business domain
+Effectiveness represents the provider's technological, project management and business domain expertise.

 When you consider those two factors -- not cost savings alone -- providers that use U.S.-based labor are going to have an advantage, analysts said in a statement.
 The communication and effectiveness gulf won't be nearly as wide (if there is a gulf at all), and having those areas covered may be well worth the extra money.